Chart Color Schemes

 Connells Point features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 83.9% of all households, including 49.7% couples with children, 24.2% couples without children, and 9.5% single parent families.
-Non-family households account for 16.1%, with lone person households at 14.6% and group households comprising 1.2%.
+Family households constitute 83.9% of all households, including 49.7% couples with children, 24.2% couples without children, and 9.5% single parent families.
+Non-family households account for the remaining 16.1%, with lone person households at 14.6% and group households comprising 1.2%.
 The median household size is 3.1 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households